valanm22/documentation/learn/getting_started/filtering_and_sorting.md

 ### Filtering by geographical location

-Let's say you want to find out which meteors crashed within a 210km radius of Bern:
+Let's say you want to find out which meteorites crashed within a 210km radius of Bern:

 <CodeSamples id= "getting_started_geoRadius_md" />